tloszabno/devnotes/react_hooks.md

 ## useEffect
 https://reactjs.org/docs/hooks-effect.html

-- in old model that is similar to usage of componentDidUpdate and componentDidMount
+- in old model that is similar to usage of `componentDidUpdate` and `componentDidMount`
-- `useEffect` without second param is invoked on each component mount and rerender
+- `useEffect` without second parameter is invoked on each component mount and rerender
-- simple usage exmaple:
+- simple usage example:
     ```javascript
     import React, { useState, useEffect } from 'react';